 - To memorize them

 For the remainder of the talk, memorization is not generally a good idea.
 It is better to devote time to making sure the structure is simple and sound.
 This will not only mean that the talk will be easy for your audience to follow, but, for you, it will be easy to remember its basic flow.

-Do not mail your poster presentation in advance - print it and bring it with you to the conference.
+Do not mail your poster presentation in advance – print it and bring it with you to the meeting.

 Your poster will be allotted a number and you should display your poster only on the poster board that matches this number.
 Please contact the registration desk for additional details.
 Please ensure that you remove your poster, latest by 2.30 pm on the last day of the conference.
 Please make sure you are present at your poster during the poster sessions, to answer questions.
 All posters are divided into three groups (A, B & C) to be presented in turn, with one day of the conference for each group.
 This schedule is designed such that all poster presenters get an opportunity to present their own poster as well as attend posters presented by their colleagues.

 At poster sessions, many posters are presented simultaneously, so you need to compete for audience attention.
 Your poster should therefore be bold, well-designed and attractive, even maybe a bit provocative to catch people’s attention.
 It should be easily readable from a distance of 1.8m (6 feet).
 Remember that some people will read your poster when you are not there in front of it.
 This means that even without explanation, the poster should make sense.
 This does not mean however that it should be comprehensive, rather it should present a simple story, just like your conference abstract.
 Therefore, limit yourself to the key aspects of your work.